ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• Both models exceed minimum F1 threshold: log_model_champion achieved an F1 score of 0.6248 and rf_model achieved 0.7061, both surpassing the threshold of 0.5.
+• Both models exceed the minimum F1 threshold: log_model_champion achieved an F1 score of 0.6424 and rf_model achieved 0.729, both surpassing the threshold of 0.5.

-• All models pass the test criteria: Both models are marked as "Pass," confirming that each meets the minimum F1 score requirement.
+• Consistent pass status across models: Both models are marked as "Pass," confirming that each meets the minimum performance criterion established for this test.

-Both the champion and challenger models satisfy the minimum F1 score criterion, with the challenger model (rf_model) exhibiting a higher F1 score than the champion.
-The results indicate that both models maintain balanced classification performance on the validation set, with the challenger model providing a measurable improvement in F1 score relative to the champion.
+Both the champion and challenger models satisfy the minimum F1 score requirement, with the challenger model exhibiting a higher F1 score on the validation set.
+The results indicate that both models maintain balanced classification performance above the established threshold, with the challenger model providing comparatively stronger results in this metric.

 Tables